Young environmentalists won a landmark climate change ruling in Montana. Will it change anything?

 In Hawaii, a state judge set a trial next summer in a lawsuit that says the state is violating plaintiffs’ rights by operating a transportation system that produces large amounts of greenhouse gasses.

-And in Oregon, a federal judge ruled in June that climate activists can proceed to trial years after they first filed a lawsuit that seeks to hold the nation’s leadership accountable for its role in climate change.
+And in Oregon, a federal judge ruled in June that climate activists can move toward trial years after they first filed a lawsuit that seeks to hold the nation’s leadership accountable for its role in climate change.

 A date has not yet been set.
+Attorneys for the Biden administration in July asked U.S. District Judge Ann Aiken to put the Oregon proceedings on hold while they appeal the June ruling.

 A previous trial in the case was scuttled by U.S. Supreme Court Chief Justice John Roberts days before it was to begin in 2018.